mailingliam02/MultiExit_BNNs/README.md

 [CIFAR100](https://pytorch.org/vision/stable/datasets.html),

 ### Note:
-Downloading and unpacking the files above into the relevant directory should yield the structure above.
-A few of the datasets need additional tinkering to get into the desired format, and we give the instructions for those datasets here:

-**ChestX**: Unpacking into the chestx directory, the various image folders (images_001, images_002,...,images_012) were combined so that all image files were contained directly in a single images directory as in the above structure.
+**ChestX**: When unpacking into the chestx directory, the various image folders (images_001, images_002,...,images_012) were combined so that all image files were contained directly in a single images directory as in the above structure.
 This can be done by repeated usage of:
 ```
 mv images_0XX/* images/
 ```

-# Training